-- a) The street network is generally consistent with the hierarchy as shown in Figure E7.64 and Street Sections outlined in Section 7.5.3.3 and facilitates walking and cycling for access to daily activities; and also enables direct local vehicle trips within the neighbourhood and to local activity points. - b) The suburb has a coherent urban system of compact walkable neighbourhoods which cluster to form a suburb with a high degree of street connectivity. - c) Neighbourhood identity is reinforced by the location of mixed use and open space areas at focal points within convenient walking distance for residents.

-- d) The vehicle, cyclists and pedestrian networks, land-use mix and lot density assist in reducing local vehicle trips, travel distances and speeds, maximising public transport effectiveness, and encouraging walking and cycling to daily activities. - e) Active transport links, pedestrian paths and cycleways to be included generally in accordance with Figure E7.66.
+- a) The street network is generally consistent with the hierarchy as shown in the Road Hierarchy Plan (Figure E7.63) and outlined in the Section 7.5.3.3.3 Road Sections and facilitates walking and cycling for access to daily activities; and also enables direct local vehicle trips within the neighbourhood and to local activity points. - b) The suburb has a coherent urban system of compact walkable neighbourhoods which cluster to form a suburb with a high degree of street connectivity. - c) Neighbourhood identity is reinforced by the location of mixed use and open space areas at focal points within convenient walking distance for residents. - d) The vehicle, cyclists and pedestrian networks, land-use mix, and lot density assist in reducing local vehicle trips, travel distances and speeds, maximising public transport effectiveness, and encouraging walking and cycling to daily activities. - e) Active transport links, pedestrian paths and cycleways to be included generally in accordance with the Indicative Active Transport Plan Figure E7.61.

-Figure E7.64: Indicative Road Hierarchy
+Figure E7.61: Indicative Active Transport Plan